adnammit/notes/react.md

 * Recommendation: start with just babel and webpack, without using Gulp or Grunt

-## REDUX
-* Like we mentioned, react contains a mechanism for managing state, but the Redux library is designed specifically to manage and maintain application state alongside other frameworks

 ## WEBPACK
 * Used to load modules, minify code and produce a bundle that’s ready for production
 * Common build steps include:
-	- Module loading: look for ‘require’ and ‘import’ statements in the source code to gather those dependencies automatically
+	* Module loading: look for ‘require’ and ‘import’ statements in the source code to gather those dependencies automatically
-	- Concatenation: combine multiple files into one for more efficient loading
+	* Concatenation: combine multiple files into one for more efficient loading
-	- Minification: removal of whitespace and comments to shrink the size of the code
+	* Minification: removal of whitespace and comments to shrink the size of the code
 * installation and setup:
-	- install `webpack-dev-server` globally
+	* install `webpack-dev-server` globally
-	- install `webpack-dev-server webpack babel-core babel-loader babel-preset-env babel-polyfill` locally.
+	* install `webpack-dev-server webpack babel-core babel-loader babel-preset-env babel-polyfill` locally.
-	- put all your source files in a source dir (like `src`), set up your config file (below) and then run this from inside the project directory to kick it off:
+	* put all your source files in a source dir (like `src`), set up your config file (below) and then run this from inside the project directory to kick it off:
 		`webpack-dev-server --content-base src src/main.js`
 * webpack.config.js:
-	- There are many ways to configure webpack, but here are some key features:
+	* There are many ways to configure webpack, but here are some key features:
 		* Entry: the array of files to be run at startup.
 Dependencies will be built from there
-			- self-contained scripts go here
+			* self-contained scripts go here
-			- ex: you might want to run `babel-polyfill` or something and then your `main.js`
+			* ex: you might want to run `babel-polyfill` or something and then your `main.js`
 		* Output: defines where the application will go once build is performed, when it’s time to deploy.
 Output is specified by ‘path’ (a directory) and ‘filename’ (the name of the bundled file)
-			- the browser gets the output rather than the source files
+			* the browser gets the output rather than the source files
 		* Module: things that transform your code. `module.loaders` has many properties, but we’re mostly concerned with loaders for now
-			- for example: "run .js files in src/ using babel-loader and use es2015 plugin to transform ES6 to ES5"
+			* for example: "run .js files in src/ using babel-loader and use es2015 plugin to transform ES6 to ES5"
 		* devtool: select options such as `source-map` to display the original source in the browser console (rather than compiled code) for ease of debugging
-	- the webpack.config.js file is just a regular JS file evaluated by node.js
+	* the webpack.config.js file is just a regular JS file evaluated by node.js
-	- you can do normal things here like `require` and check env variables
+	* you can do normal things here like `require` and check env variables
-	- webpack's config is placed in the object that the file exports to
+	* webpack's config is placed in the object that the file exports to
 		* export object is whatever you assign to `module.exports`
-	- BONUS STUFF:
+	* BONUS STUFF:
 		* add something like `'webpack-dev-server/client?http://localhost:8080'` to entry to enable automatic reloading.
 Then you'll only need to refresh your `webpack-dev-server` process when you change the config file
 		* add the following to your webpack.config.js file to omit passing in the `--content-base` flag when you start the server:
 		```